NetSAIL-UCI/Phoenix/README.md

 ## AdaptLab

 In AdaptLab, we emulate a 100,000 node cluster running several microservice-based applications to emulate real-world public clouds.
 We derive 18 microservice applications from Alibaba 2021 cluster traces using the methodology described in this [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9774016).
 We make these 18 microservice dependency graphs available for downloading to reproduce the results in the paper.
-Currently, we have made it available on google drive but after the artefact evaluation is over, we will publish it on a public archive so it is available.
+Currently, we have made it available on google drive but after the artefact evaluation is over, we will publish it on a public archive.
 The link for google drive is here: https://drive.google.com/file/d/1O2ygQPzwjRpyzdeiUQLnTMo7axhaDv8W/view?usp=share_link.
-In this link, you will find a datasets.zip file which you can download, unzip, and place in the root folder (adjacent to the `./src` folder).
+In this link, you will find a `datasets.zip` file which you can download, unzip, and place in the root folder (adjacent to the `./src` folder).
 Alternatively, you can use cli and execute the following commands:

 ```
 cd Phoenix/ # cd into the root folder of the repo